ubermag/oommfc/README.md

 `oommfc` is a Python package that provides:

-- An interface to Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)
+- An interface to the Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)

 - Integration of OOMMF simulations into the [Jupyter](http://jupyter.org) notebook